PKua007/rampack/doc/input-file.md

 * ***seed***

   The integer being the seed of RNG.
-Simulation using the same domain specification (see `domain_divisions`), the same seeds and RAMPACK version should produce identical results.
+Simulations using the same domain specification (see `domain_divisions`), the same seeds and RAMPACK version should produce identical results.

 * ***runs***